 Between 1996 and 2006 the region as a whole experienced population growth of 9.3%.
-The region is forecast to experience moderate population growth, with an extra 42,000 people expected to live here by 2026, a 9% increase from 2009.6 Farther into the future, the more uncertain population projections become.
-Under the medium growth scenario (Figure 2) the regional population growth rate is projected to slow after 2026.
-Regional planning should allow for over half a million inhabitants by 2026.
+The region is forecast to experience moderate population growth, with an extra 42,000 people expected to live here by 2026, a 9% increase from 2009.3 Farther into the future, the more uncertain population projections become.